-A victim impact statement consists of a written or oral statement by a victim of a crime or civil infraction detailing how the incident affected them, their life, their work and their family.
-The purpose of this impact statement is to give the judge and jury in the case a better sense for the human cost of someone’s wrongdoing and to assist them in deciding on an appropriate sentence.
+A victim impact statement consists of a written or oral statement by a victim of a crime or civil infraction detailing how the incident affected them, their life, their work, and their family.
+The purpose of this impact statement is to give the judge and jury in the case a better sense of the human cost of someone’s wrongdoing and to assist them in deciding on an appropriate sentence.

 Victim impact statements are important because in many cases, victims do not testify themselves in court because of how close they are to the crime.
 As victims, they may not be able to think clearly about the events that happened.
 If they are called to the stand, they must respond in specific, directed answers rather than get off-topic regarding the full ramifications of the incident in their lives.

 Because an impact statement will be the judge’s only chance to see you as a human being, you will want to tell the whole story and think about how it affected you on all levels.
 While it is unadvised to be over-the-top, you should explain, simply and concisely the:

 The impact statement is also the place to include any restitution you believe you deserve as well as your views on the crime, alleged offender, or even appropriate sentence.
 Consult with your lawyer or a victim advocate on what you are allowed to include regarding the alleged offender, however, because the laws are different in every state.

 How to create your impact statement